This program refers to brain donation through autopsy.

 When should plans for autopsy be made?

 As soon as possible.
-It is much easier to plan for autopsy in advance.
-Arrangements should be made as soon as you decide to consent to autopsy.
+It is much easier to make arrangements for an autopsy in advance.

 Can there still be a normal funeral?

 Yes.
-Brain donation and autopsy will not prevent funeral plans.
+Brain donation and autopsy will not interfere with embalming or an open casket memorial service.

 Is brain donation compatible with most religions?

-Yes, it is compatible for most religions---the only issue might be for a religion requiring burial within a day of death because the UCLA facilities are closed on Sunday.
-If a patient passes away on a Saturday night the autopsy would normally be done Monday morning.
-Individuals are encouraged to speak with their religious leader about brain donation.
+Yes, it is compatible with most religions.
+A potential issue may arise in religions requiring burial within a certain period from death because most UCLA facilities are closed on the weekends.
+If a patient passes away later in the day on Friday or on the weekend the autopsy would normally be done the following Monday morning.
+Individuals are encouraged to speak with their religious leaders about brain donation.

 What does my family get after the autopsy is complete?